microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Mac.md

 > **Note**
 >
-> The Microsoft Exchange Online Management PowerShell module is required to proceed this option.
+> The Microsoft Exchange Online PowerShell module is required to proceed this option.
 If you do not have this module installed, 'Unified Labeling Support Tool' will try to install it from PowerShell Gallery.

 ### [S] User license details <a name="user-license-details"></a>